pytest-dev/pytest-bdd/README.rst

 .. code-block:: gherkin

     Feature: parametrized
-        Scenario: Parametrized given, when, thens
+        Scenario: Parametrized given, when, then
             Given there are <start> cucumbers
             When I eat <eat> cucumbers
             Then I should have <left> cucumbers